 Graduate intakes vary each year and are dependent on organisational need.
-In 2018, ACT Health welcomed intakes in February, April, May, August and November.
+In 2019, Canberra Health Services welcomed intakes in February, April, May, and August.

 How many registered nurse positions are offered?

-Applications are expected to open in Mid June 2018.
+Applications are expected to open in mid-June 2019.
 Information regarding any future recruitment will be published on the 'Application Process' section of the TTPP website.